Scott Behson, PhD

 It is likely you assign team projects in at least some of your classes.

-Whatever your situation, you probably have come to share my view that most student teams are not as effective as they can be, and a significant number of student teams end in disaster.
+Whatever your situation, you probably have come to share the view that most student teams are not as effective as they can be, and a significant number of student teams end in disaster.
 This turns students off and prevents them from getting the most out of their projects.
-And, worst of all, our students are not developing the important team and team leadership skills they need as they entire the modern workforce.

 -